"Dogs are not our whole life, but they make our lives whole." -Roger Caras

 If you have children, encourage them to be very gentle and quiet around your new puppy.
 Always supervise children with your new puppy.

 Begin crate training right away whenever your puppy is not supervised.
 Start off with short periods in the crate, but be sure to ignore any crying and whining while in the crate.
 Leave a TV or radio on when your puppy is left alone to help with anxiety.
 Never leave your puppy unsupervised with access to your entire home.
 Puppies can get into trouble or eat something dangerous very quickly.

 During initial housebreaking, the average 8 week old puppy will need a potty break approx every 30 minutes to 1 hour during the day and at least once during the night.
 Never leave your puppy alone outside for long periods of time.
 Do not change the diet of your puppy quickly as this results in diarrhea.

 Poodles do not shed, but they do require more grooming than other dog breeds.
 Touch and handle your puppy all over the body.
 Practice good hygiene early with your puppy by brushing the coat, trimming the nails, cleaning the ears, rub the belly, and brushing the teeth.
 Bathe your puppy every 2 weeks with gentle puppy shampoo.
 See suggestions below for supplies needed for complete grooming.

-It is strongly recommended that you spay/neuter your puppy between the ages of 6 months-2 years of age.
-Later age will allow the growth plates to fully develop.
+It is strongly recommended that you spay/neuter your puppy between the ages of 12 months-24 months of age.
+This will allow the growth plates to fully develop.
 Our contract requires the spay/neutering of companion puppies by the age of 2 years.
 Discuss this with your vet at your initial puppy visit.

 Feed your puppy quality puppy food.
+We recommend PropPlan puppy chicken and rice.
 Switch slowly to a quality dog food at 1 year of age.

 Nylabone puppy teething chew toys